cspoojary/Learn_Python/Python_kannada/01_Basic.md

 ##  What is Python?
 **Python** is a high-level, interpreted programming language known for its **simplicity** and **readability**.
 It allows developers to write clear and efficient programs for both small and large-scale projects.
+It was created by Guido van Rossum, and released in 1991.

 ## Common Uses of Python:
 - **Web Development:** Django, Flask